-RACV advocates for improved transport services for all our members, including those who ride a bicycle.
-Market research shows that nearly half of RACV's members ride, with one in five doing so at least once a week.
+We advocate for improved transport services for all Victorians, including those who ride a bicycle.
+Market research shows that nearly half of RACV's Members ride, with one in five doing so at least once a week.

-RACV advocates for enhanced safety for bicycle riders by representing its members and working with organisations such as Bicycle Network Victoria and the Amy Gillett Foundation on specific projects to ensure the needs of bicycle riders are met.
+Advocacy for enhanced safety and improved cycling infrastructure is undertaken by representing RACV Members and working with organisations such as Bicycle Network Victoria and the Amy Gillett Foundation on specific projects to ensure the needs of bicycle riders are met.